gizemguleli/RR_Project-Housing-Price-Dynamics-in-King-Cunty-WA/README.md

 ## Data Description

 The dataset consists of both numerical and categorical variables, covering various aspects like the number of bedrooms, bathrooms, living space, lot size, etc. The geographical coverage is King County, including the city of Seattle.
+**Variables**: 21 (id, date, price, bedrooms, bathrooms, sqft_living, sqft_lot, floors, waterfront, view, condition, grade, sqft_above, sqft_basement, yr_built, yr_renovated, zipcode, lat, long, sqft_living15, sqft_lot15)
+**Observations**: 21,613
+**Period**: 02 May 2014 to 27 May 2015
+**Geographic coverage**: King County, including Seattle

+## Prerequisites

+- **Dataset**: either downloadable from this repository or directly from Kaggle
+- **Python version**: 3.8+
+- **Required packages**: pandas, matplotlib, seaborn, numpy, scipy, geopandas.
+- This project was done using a Jupyter notebook, we recommend following the analysis with the file in this repository _V1.ipynb_ as it contains more details and conclusions of the project.
+The following sections will describe briefly what was done.
+If you are interested in further details, the code, and/or replicating our analysis, please follow the _V1.ipynb_ file.

 ## Exploratory Data Analysis (EDA)

-Through the use of several R packages such as ggplot2 and plotly, we will carry out thorough data exploration.
-This includes correlation analysis, distribution analysis and other related techniques to help understand the underpinnings of our data.
+Through the use of several Python packages, we will carry out thorough data exploration.
+This includes correlation analysis, distribution analysis, and other related techniques to help understand the underpinnings of our data.
 Advanced Visualization Techniques

-Our project makes use of scatter plot matrices, interactive visualizations, and custom plots to delve deeper into the data.
-To enhance aesthetics and interactivity, we will leverage extensions of ggplot2.
+Our project uses scatter plot matrices, interactive visualizations, and custom plots to delve deeper into the data.

 ## Geospatial Visualization